 - Condensate is used by refineries to produce gasoline and diesel fuel.

-Facilities: Shell’s Groundbirch venture includes facilities for water and fluid handling, oil batteries and gas processing.
-The asset has more than 500 producing wells and four gas plants along with the associated infrastructure.
+Facilities: Shell’s Groundbirch asset includes facilities for water and fluid handling, oil batteries and gas processing.
+The asset has more than 500 producing wells and four natural gas plants along with the associated infrastructure.

 Contact information: 1-888-384-6465

 Learn more: From seismic testing in exploration to natural gas production and distribution into your home, learn more about our development.